-The complementary focus in the course on studies of Journalism in society, both locally and globally, prepares students for cross-disciplinary careers in fields such as media policy and management, politics, research, and a variety of media business-oriented consulting roles.
-In addition, the course structure allows students to complete nine elective units which students can use to build further professional skills in, for example, film and television, public relations, design, photography or media to maximise their employment opportunities.
+The complementary focus in the course on other communication disciplines prepares students for cross-disciplinary careers in fields such as media policy and management, politics, research, and a variety of media business-oriented consulting roles.
+In addition, the course structure allows students to complete six elective units which students can use to extend professional knowledge and skills to maximise their employment opportunities.